 How to Make Allergy-Friendly

 You can use any vegetable that you like in this Thanksgiving roasted vegetable side dish.
 Recommended veggies include Brussels sprouts, sweet potatoes, mushrooms, and onions.
-Carrots, beets, and squash are all excellent options as well.
+Carrots, broccoli, cauliflower, beets, and squash are all excellent options as well.

 To prevent the roasted veggies from drying out, make sure they are coated with oil before cooking.
 And do not to overcook them.
 If needed, lower the temperature to 400°F. Additionally, at the end of cooking the veggies, the vinegar will not only add flavor but will keep them from being too dry.